 If you are interested in participating in a clinical trial, a good first step is to talk with your doctor.
 New clinical trials are being created constantly.
 There are a number of organizations that list open clinical trials.
 This helps people interested in joining a trial find one that may be appropriate for them.
 Remember to talk with your doctor for more information about any of the clinical trials you find.

 The organizations listed below in alphabetical order offer free, searchable listings of cancer clinical trials.
-(Please note that if you select one of these websites, you will leave Cancer.Net.)
+Please note that if you select one of these websites, you will leave Cancer.Net.
 Other organizations that offer such search engines include individual medical/cancer centers, pharmaceutical companies, and patient advocacy organizations .

 ClinicalTrials.gov .
-This database of publicly and privately supported clinical trials is maintained by the National Library of Medicine at the NIH.
-It provides information about more than 100,000 studies involving patients that are researching a wide variety of diseases and conditions, including cancer, in all 50 states and more than 150 countries.
+This database of publicly and privately supported clinical trials is maintained by the National Library of Medicine at the National Institutes of Health (NIH).
+It provides information on thousands of studies involving patients that are researching a wide variety of diseases and conditions, including cancer, in all 50 states and multiple countries.

 EmergingMed Navigator .
-EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage and treatment history.
+EmergingMed offers a phone and Internet-based service that identifies clinical trial options that match a patient’s specific diagnosis, stage, and treatment history.
 Clinical trial specialists provide telephone support upon request to help connect eligible patients with IRB-approved study sites that are enrolling new participants.